reg.mini.dev is the minimus registry

 When you copy the pull command from the gallery, it will contain an inline token.

-Docker login command (direct authentication)
+docker login command (persistent authentication)

 Authenticate to the Minimus registry using the docker login command to keep your session active until the token expires.
 This way you will not need to use an inline token.

-docker login reg.mini.dev -u minimus -p {your minimus token}
+docker login reg.mini.dev -u minimus -p {token}

 # The username is always minimus